 CABIN1 (Calcineurin Binding Protein 1) is a Protein Coding gene.
 Diseases associated with CABIN1 include Complication After Organ Transplantation and Spinal Cord Lymphoma.
-Among its related pathways are GPCR Pathway and DNA Damage/Telomere Stress Induced Senescence.
+Among its related pathways are Immune response Function of MEF2 in T lymphocytes and DNA Damage/Telomere Stress Induced Senescence.
 Gene Ontology (GO) annotations related to this gene include protein phosphatase inhibitor activity.

 UniProtKB/Swiss-Prot for CABIN1 Gene